No More Smelly Bins: Tips to Deodorize Your Garbage

 You’ve probably used vinegar for cooking.
 However, vinegar is also great for cleaning concrete or removing rust from tools.
 It is also a great natural disinfectant and deodorizer.

-Like baking soda, vinegar is helpful for cleaning your garbage cans from start to end.
+Like baking soda, vinegar helps clean garbage cans from beginning to end.

-Best of all, vinegar is potent enough to thoroughly disinfect your cans and kill any germs.
+Best of all, vinegar is potent enough to thoroughly disinfect your cans and kill germs.